China Oct exports beat forecasts, offer buffer to slowing domestic economy

 U.S. Trade Representative Katherine Tai pledged last month to exclude some Chinese imports from tariffs while pressing Beijing over its failure to keep some promises made in a "Phase 1" trade deal made under the Trump administration.

-(Reporting by Albee Zhang, Stella Qiu and Ryan Woo; Editing by Sam Holmes and William Mallard)
+(Reporting by Albee Zhang, Stella Qiu and Ryan Woo; Editing by Sam Holmes, William Mallard and Gareth Jones)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)